nitrogenpkg/nitrostore/README.md

 # nitrostore
 Electron application for a GUI version of NitroPKG.
+Some applications in NitroPKG aren't in NitroStore though.